That estimated dollar amount reflects an -4% decrease from $14.1 million five years earlier in 2018.

 The latest available country-specific data shows that 83% of products exported from Tonga were bought by importers in: New Zealand (23.2% of the global total), Hong Kong (17.7%), United States (13.1%), Japan (10.9%), Australia (8.8%), Samoa (2.5%), Philippines (1.7%), South Korea (1.7%), Fiji (1.1%), Vanuatu (0.9%), United States Minor Outlying Islands (0.8%) and Taiwan (0.6%).

-Given Tonga’s population of 100,000 people, its total $15.8 million in 2019 exports translates to about $160 for every resident in the South Pacific nation.
+Given Tonga’s population of 100,000 people, its total $13.5 million in 2022 exports translates to about $130 for every resident in the South Pacific nation.
+That dollar metric falls below the average $160 per capita one year earlier during 2021.

 Tonga’s Top 10 Exports

-The leading decliner among Tonga’s top 10 export categories was machinery including computers thanks to a -66.4% drop year over year.
+The leading decliner among Tonga’s top 10 export categories was fruits, nuts: thanks to a -64.7% year-over-year drop.

 The following types of Tongan product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.